Frequently Asked Questions

-Our clinicians are paneled with Pacific Source, MODA, and Trillium OHP.
-We apply for single case authorizations to bill Health Share’s CareOregon.
-We typically are not able to bill insurance for couples counseling.
+This can depend on a few factors!
+For up-to-date information on the insurance we take review our Fees & Insurance page.
 If you do not see your insurance listed, call, or check your insurance policy to see if they cover out of network providers.
 You may qualify for reimbursement with the submission of superbills, which we can provide automatically each month.
 You may also choose to opt out of insurance.
-Visit our fees and insurance page for more specific information.

 What is your cancellation policy?